Georgian Soviet Socialist Republic: Transcaucasian Soviet Federated Socialist Republic

 In 1922 the Georgian SSR was incorporated into Soviet Union.
 From March 12, 1922, to December 5, 1936, it was part of the Transcaucasian SFSR together with the Armenian SSR and the Azerbaijan SSR.
 During this period the province was led by Lavrentiy Beria, the first secretary of the Georgian Central Committee of the Communist Party of Georgia.

 In 1936, the TSFSR was dissolved and Georgia became the Georgian Soviet Socialist Republic.

-Lavrentiy Beria became head of the Georgian branch of the Joint State Political Directorate (OGPU) and was transferred to Moscow in 1938.
+Lavrentiy Beria became the People's Commissar for Internal Affairs of the Soviet Union and was transferred to Moscow in 1938.

 Purges

-The exact number of Georgians executed during the Great Purges is not estimated, but some scholars suggest it varies from 30,000 to 60,000.
+The exact number of Georgians executed during the Great Purges is not available, but some scholars suggest it varies from 30,000 to 60,000.
 During the purges, many eminent Georgian intellectuals such as Mikheil Javakhishvili, Evgeni Mikeladze, Vakhtang Kotetishvili, Paolo Iashvili, Titsian Tabidze and Dimitri Shevardnadze were executed or sent to the Gulag.
 Party officials also suffered the purges.
 Many prominent Georgian Bolsheviks, such as Mikheil Kakhiani, Mamia Orakhelashvili, Sergo Ordzhonikidze, Budu Mdivani, Mikheil Okujava and Samson Mamulia were removed from office and killed.

 World War II

 Reaching the Caucasus oilfields was one of the main objectives of Adolf Hitler's invasion of the USSR in June 1941, but the armies of the Axis powers never reached as far as Georgia.
 The country contributed almost 700,000 fighters (350,000 were killed) to the Red Army, and was a vital source of textiles and munitions.
-During this period Joseph Stalin, an ethnic Georgian, ordered the deportation of the Chechen, German, Ingush, Karachay, Karapapaks, Meskhetian Turks and Balkarian peoples from the Caucasus; they were transported to Siberia and Central Asia for alleged collaboration with the Nazis.
+Joseph Stalin, an ethnic Georgian, led the USSR during the World War II.
+He ordered the deportation of the Chechen, German, Ingush, Karachay, Karapapakh, Meskhetian Turk and Balkarian peoples from the Caucasus, accusing them of collaboration with the Nazi German forces; they were transported to Siberia and Central Asia.
 He also abolished their respective autonomous republics.
 The Georgian SSR was briefly granted some of their territory until 1957.